• Services ⇣

 Seasonality of the industry and “race to the bottom”

 The clothing industry is a cruel one.
-And is very susceptible to high and low season.
+And is very susceptible to high and low seasons.
 That’s why some manufacturers will take any amount of work in the low season, regardless of the fact that their own workforce couldn’t handle the entire order.
 And also out of fear of losing a big client to a competitor.
-For the same reason, clothing factories compete at offering lower manufacturing prices.
+For the same reason, clothing factories compete by offering lower manufacturing prices.
 Factory owners don’t trade their profit, they trade their workers’ wages and working conditions.

 The ones most at fault here are mega-brands that continually abuse the competition between the manufacturers.